angelo-hub/sleeper-duck-duck-goose/README.md

 In order to run this application a local redis server is required.

+Run `npm start` after running redis locally on the default port

-## Design Explenation
+## Design Explanation

-When going through with this I wanted to create a somehow decentrialized solution to create something that could truly be scalable horizontally.
-I could have relied on restful http connections to communicate but decided using some type of low level UDP port communication would be more effective and similar to how infastructure monitoring tools work.
+When going through with this I wanted to create a somehow decentralized solution to create something that could truly be scalable horizontally.
+I could have relied on restful http connections to communicate but decided using some type of low level UDP port communication would be more effective and similar to how infrastructure monitoring tools work.

-The concept of primary and secondary servers reminded me of how mongo or other noSQL Db's handle traffic and my solution would impliment a voting system in order to properly
+The concept of primary and secondary servers reminded me of how mongo or other noSQL Db's handle traffic and my solution would implement a voting system in order to properly

-The only central-ized system used in this service is redis, and is striclty utilized to initial pull in the last known active primary/parent's host address, in order to avoid having to launch with configuration info as a pre-req.
+The only centralized system used in this service is redis, and is strictly utilized to initial pull in the last known active primary/parent's host address, in order to avoid having to launch with configuration info as a pre-req.

 The primary therefor then acts as a TCP server that child processes can connect to.